 Rural Energy Academy

-In this first phase, NACo’s Rural Energy Academy will focus on helping rural county leaders navigate development and siting of wind and solar energy projects and whether they are right for their residents, economies and natural resources.
+In 2026, NACo’s Rural Energy Academy will focus on helping rural county leaders navigate development and siting of wind, solar, battery storage and data centers and whether they are right for their residents, economies and natural resources.
 In partnership with the National Association of Development Organizations (NADO), this initiative supports rural counties by providing:

 - Energizing Counties Resource Hub - resources tailored to county considerations